NCAR/lrose-core/docs/download/clone_src_and_build.linux.md

-## CLONE LROSE from GitHub and build from source - LINUX
+## Clone LROSE from GitHub and build from source - LINUX

 1. [prepare](#prepare)
 2. [download](#download)